Follow these steps to configure an Amazon Athena data source to perform bulk data loads:

-When Virtual DataPort runs on Windows, this features requires the Microsoft Visual C++ 2010 Redistributable Package (or a newer version).
+When Virtual DataPort runs on Windows, this features requires the Microsoft Visual C++ 2010 Redistributable Package (use this version, not more modern ones).
 If you are unsure if it is installed, download it and install it anyway.
 The installer of this package will detect if it is already installed.

 Log in to Virtual DataPort, edit the JDBC data source and click the tab Read & Write.
 Select Use bulk data load APIs and provide this information:

 Authentication type: There are two ways to configure the AWS credentials, specifying the access key id or using the Denodo AWS instance credentials.

 Obtain credentials from password vault.
 Select this if you want the data source to obtain the AWS keys from the Credentials Vault.

 Account name.
 If you select Obtain credentials from password vault, enter the account in the vault that contains the credentials.